Introduction to GRE Reading Comprehension

 You will also understand how once you’ve got a grasp of what the passage has and how it’s organized, how it’s structured to deliver that information, you would be able to solve those questions a lot quicker because you know exactly where to look for for the answers.

 You will have a very thorough understanding of not just the RC passage but its mechanics and that’s what we’re going to arrive at today, that’s what we’re going to see.
+Test your knowledge from the free online reading comprehension practice questions.

 What does an RC Passage contain?